SecretFoundation/docs/docs/node-guides/prune-everything.md

 sudo systemctl start secret-node
 ```

-You now have an Archive node running!
+You now have a Prune Everything node running!